AlinaTendler/LHL-Project-1-SQL/README.md

 ## Project/Goals
 This is a training project.
 The main goal is to apply new skills and knowledge to perform the following actions:
   - create database and tables;
-  - import data from CSV to the newly created database;
+  - import data from CSV to the newly created database and tables;
   - clean data;
   - answer questions;
   - find new insights from the data;